apache/seatunnel/docs/en/connector-v2/sink/LocalFile.md

 - [BugFix] Fix filesystem get error ([3117](https://github.com/apache/incubator-seatunnel/pull/3117))
 - [BugFix] Solved the bug of can not parse '\t' as delimiter from config file ([3083](https://github.com/apache/incubator-seatunnel/pull/3083))

+### Next version
+- [BugFix] Fixed the following bugs that failed to write data to files ([3258](https://github.com/apache/incubator-seatunnel/pull/3258))
+  - When field from upstream is null it will throw NullPointerException
+  - Sink columns mapping failed
+  - When restore writer from states getting transaction directly failed